You probably started hearing this term float around in 2011 and since then, the cuffing culture has taken off. But what is cuffing season, exactly?

 4. You haven’t met each other’s friends or family

-Unless you’ve been to holiday-related get-togethers at family events, odds are you aren’t going to be getting close to your bae’s friends or family if you’re in a cuffing relationship.
+Unless you’ve been to holiday-related get-togethers at family events, odds are you aren’t going to get close to your partner’s friends or family if you’re in a cuffing relationship.

 5. There is no relationship talk

 Your dates are mostly indoors.
-Aside from a smattering of winter-related dates, the majority of your time together is probably indoors and in bed.
+Aside from a smattering of winter-related dates, most of your time together is probably indoors and in bed.

 You know your needs better than anyone, so only you can decide whether to participate in the cuddling season this fall and winter.